 Twisted leaves mottled with light and dark green streaks is often caused by tobacco mosaic virus.
 The virus is spread by insects, but gardeners can also spread it by touching an infected plant and then touching another plant.
 The best control and prevention tactics are to plant disease-resistant cultivars and to thoroughly clean up the vegetable garden in the fall.

 Late blight is one of the most devastating tomato diseases.
 It’s caused when the night temperatures are in the 50s and the days are in the 70s with rain or heavy dew.
 Infected plants have dark, water-soaked spots on the leaves.
 The fruits have large, rough brown spots.
 The plants shed spores that blow onto other tomato plants and infect them as well.
 If you suspect you have late blight, place the infected plant parts in a plastic zipped bag and bring it to the Garden’s Plant Information Service.
 The disease does not overwinter in the soil, but infected plants should be removed and destroyed.

 Resistance and Tolerance

 Some tomato varieties have disease resistance—they can block infection.
 Others are disease tolerant—they become infected but continue to grow and produce fruit.
 Learning which varieties are disease resistant and disease tolerant can make for a better harvest next year.
-Seed catalogs often indicate letters after a tomato plant’s name to show disease resistance.
+Seed catalogs often include letters after a tomato plant’s name to indicate disease resistance.
 The most common ones are F (fusarium), V (verticillium), LB (late blight), TMV (tobacco mosaic virus), and N (nematodes).